-Code Key line of enquiry/ prompt Reason for change Applies to W3.4 Substantive change How does the service enable and encourage accessible open communication with all people who use the service, their family, friends, other carers, staff and other stakeholders, taking account of their protected and other characteristics?
-All services W3.5 New How are people's views and experiences gathered and acted on to shape and improve the services and culture?
-All services W4 Substantive change How does the service continuously learn, improve, innovate and ensure sustainability?
-Wording aligned with health All services W4.1 Are resources and support available to develop staff and teams, and drive improvement?
-All services W4.2 Substantive change How effective are quality assurance, information and clinical governance systems in supporting and evaluating learning from current performance?
+Code Key line of enquiry/ prompt Applies to W3.4 How does the service enable and encourage accessible open communication with all people who use the service, their family, friends, other carers, staff and other stakeholders, taking account of their protected and other characteristics?
+W3.5 How are people's views and experiences gathered and acted on to shape and improve the services and culture?
+All services W4 How does the service continuously learn, improve, innovate and ensure sustainability?
+All services W4.1 Are resources and support available to develop staff and teams, and drive improvement?
+All services W4.2 How effective are quality assurance, information and clinical governance systems in supporting and evaluating learning from current performance?
 How are they used to drive continuous improvement and manage future performance?
-All services W4.3 How is success and innovation recognised, encouraged and implemented?
-Feedback from consultation All services W4.4 How is information from incidents, investigations and compliments learned from and used to drive quality?
-Feedback from consultation All services W4.5 How does the service measure and review the delivery of care, treatment and support against current guidance?
+W4.3 How is success and innovation recognised, encouraged and implemented?
+All services W4.4 How is information from incidents, investigations and compliments learned from and used to drive quality?
+All services W4.5 How does the service measure and review the delivery of care, treatment and support against current guidance?
+All services W4.6 Are information technology systems used effectively to monitor and improve the quality of care?
+All services W5 How does the service work in partnership with other agencies?
+All se W5.1 How does the service work in partnership with key organisations, including the local authority, safeguarding teams and clinical commissioning groups and multidisciplinary teams, to support care provision, service development and joined-up care?
+Does it do so in an open, honest and transparent way?
+All services W5.2 Does the service share appropriate information and assessments with other relevant agencies for the benefit of people who use the service?
 All services

-Code Key line of enquiry/ prompt Reason for change Applies to W4.6 New Are information technology systems used effectively to monitor and improve the quality of care?
-Feedback from consultation All services W5 How does the service work in partnership with other agencies?
-All services W5.1 Substantive change How does the service work in partnership with key organisations, including the local authority, safeguarding teams and clinical commissioning groups and multidisciplinary teams, to support care provision, service development and joined-up care?
-Does it do so in an open, honest and transparent way?
-Wording aligned with health All services W5.2 New Does the service share appropriate information and assessments with other relevant agencies for the benefit of people who use the service?
-Feedback from consultation All services